Stolz/Assets/README.md

 	Assets::add('filename');

-For more advanced use keep reading ...
+*For more advanced uses keep reading ...*

 Add more than one asset at once